 Home Remedies to Remove Paint from Clothes

-If the paint has already dried on your clothes, don’t panic!
+If you’ve got most of the paint off of your clothing but there’s still a stain left behind, don’t worry!
 There are a couple of home remedies that may just do the trick.
 One option is rubbing alcohol.
-Scrape off as much dry paint as you can, and then saturate the stain with rubbing alcohol.
+Flip the clothing inside out and then saturate the stained area with rubbing alcohol.
 Use an old toothbrush to work the alcohol into the fibers of the clothes and keep scrubbing until the paint is lifted.
 Voila!
 Then launder as usual in the washing machine.
 No rubbing alcohol on hand?
-Try hairspray, which contains alcohol, or nail polish remover.
+Try hairspray or nail polish remover.